mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 Extra CAT commands in addition to the original Yaesu ones:

-**FORGOTTEN TO ADD THEM BACK.
-WILL BE IN v0.8**
-XX XX XX XX OE Return delay (currently useless as CAT tx isn't get implemented) XX XX XX 00 10 Radio status(75 bytes returned) (as in FT757GXII but not currently working as I need a sample data stream to compare)
-XX XX XX XX FC Temporary wideband, regardless of front panel switch position (Until next reboot) XX XX XX XX FD CB mode toggle
+XX XX XX XX FC Temporary wideband, regardless of front panel switch position (Until next reboot).
+See caution below regarding CB mode...
-XX XX XX XX FE Reset EEPROM and reboot
+XX XX XX XX FD CB mode toggle.
+Wil only work when widebanded, either through switch or temporary FC command as above XX XX XX XX FE Reset EEPROM and reboot
 XX XX XX XX FF Reboot CPU
-**FORGOTTEN TO ADD THEM BACK.
-WILL BE IN v0.8**
 ========================================

+If you temporary wideband your radio AND you switch off, it will be locked in to CB mode, preventing transmission.
+Hold down VFO A/B to fix.
+Remember to disable CB mode before power down if using temporary wideband.
+I might "fix" this in next release...

 To reset EEPROM, hold VFO A/B at any time.
 Release.
 Listen for the beeps.
 Processor will reboot, resetting EEPROM.
 ========================================